El Zein family: Notable descendants of Hussein El Zein

-Hassan bin Ali El Zein – Author and previous editor-in-chief of Al-Irfan magazine.
+Dr. Hassan bin Ali El Zein – Author and previous editor-in-chief of Al-Irfan magazine.
 His works include The Legal Status of Christians and Jews in the Islamic State until the Ottoman Conquest (Les conditions juridiques des juifs et des chrétiens en pays d'Islam, jusqu'à la conquete Ottomane), which was his doctoral thesis (Doctorat d'Etat) in the Sorbonne University in Paris.

 Jehad El Zein – Son of Hassan, is a political writer in the Middle East, poet, analyst, former editor of As-Safir newspaper, and current writer for An-Nahar newspaper.

 Abbas El Zein – Son of Hassan, is a professor at the University of Sydney and award-winning non-fiction writer in Australia.
 His works include the books Leave to Remain and Bullet Paper Rock.

 Notable descendants of Ismail El Zein

-Ismail Suleiman El Zein was a Lebanese merchant, politician, and landowner.
+Sheikh Ismail Suleiman El Zein was a Lebanese merchant, politician, and landowner.
 He inherited his father Suleiman El Zein's estates and political leadership, expanding his land acquisitions, including the village of Kfar Reman, through trade ventures.
 In 1909, Ismail was assassinated following accusations of oppressive behaviour towards his workers.
 His sons include Hussein, Youssef Bek, and Hassan Efendi, whose grandson was the Lebanese Army Colonel Rafic El Zein.

-Hussein bin Ismail El Zein was a politician, born in 1876 in the town of Kfar Reman.
+Hajj Hussein bin Ismail El Zein was a politician, born in 1876 in the town of Kfar Reman.
 He established the first charitable school in Nabatiye and held several positions during the French Mandate period, including Member of the Administrative Committee for the South (1920–1922), Member of the Senate (1926–1927), and Member of the First Chamber of Deputies (1927–1929).